Anik98Bh/b9a12-client-side-Anik98Bh/README.md

  - An Admin can see all Users, and promote User role.
  - Admin can search an User by user-name or email.
  - Access all sessions created by Tutor and can approve or reject sessions with feedback.
- - Admin can view all materials and remove inappropriate and outdated content.
+ - Admin can view all materials and remove inappropriate and outdated content to created by Tutor.